Ash Code: 'Oblivion' LP (2014)

 and it was described as feverish and restless debut, capable of translating the Icy Expressionist theme pairing with the abrasive sweep of the neo industrial; essentially 10 tracks between Darkwave and black electro pop, succeeding at capturing the early days yet blending them into present time by means of modern Synthpop, catchy and tormented hints delivering one of the best Darkwave albums of 2014.

-A second press of the CD was released in May 2015 with inverted colours for the cover, as well as a vinyl version under the label Manic Drepression Records.
+A second press of the CD was released in May 2015 with inverted colours for the cover, as well as a vinyl version under the label Manic Depression Records.